quincy-125/DigiPath_MLTK/test/README.md

 ****
 Test TFRecord file produces proper thumbnail with location of patch images (after running all the above)
-- First Edit the *../run_dir/tfrecord_to_masked_thumb.yml* file to set the path of the file produced above
+- First Edit the *../run_dir/tfrecord_to_masked_thumb.yml* file to set the path of the file produced above.

-change:
+- Change:
 ```
 tfrecord_filename: ../data/tfrecords/CMU-1-Small-Region.tfrecords
 ```